SUMMER NYC 2020 – F.A.Q

 Are the age restrictions on Broadway Workshop’s Summer programs flexible?

 Unfortunately, we are not able to make exceptions regarding a student’s age.
-Over the last 11 years, we have worked hard to tailor our programs and hire the best possible teachers for each specific age group and we hope that you understand why we must have these restrictions in place.
-We also feel that students work best when they are surrounded with students in their age group.
+Over the last 12 years, we have worked hard to tailor our programs and hire the best possible teachers for each specific age group and we hope that you understand why we must have these restrictions in place.
+We also feel that students work best when they are surrounded by students in their age group.
 For this reason, we have broken up that age group for every summer intensive.

 What is the difference between the Broadway Vocal Intensive and the EXCEL Teen Intensive?

 The major difference between these two program is that in our EXCEL Teen Intensive, students are able to choose a “Major”.
-In the EXCEL Teen Intensive students choose between being a “Vocal Major” or “Acting Major” which determines whether they will focus primarily on their monologues or their vocal selections in preparation for the Final Showcase on Friday.
-Students in the Broadway Vocal Intensive work primarily on a vocal selection in preparation for their Final Showcase.
-Both the Vocal Intensive and the EXCEL Teen Intensive allow students the opportunity to develop their vocal, acting, and dance skills in a variety of classes throughout the week.
+In the EXCEL Teen Intensive students choose between being a “Vocal Major” or “Acting Major” which determines whether they will focus primarily on their monologues or their vocal selections in preparation of the Final Showcase on Friday.
+Students in the Broadway Vocal Intensive work primarily on a vocal selection in preparation of their Final Showcase.
+Both the Vocal Intensive and the EXCEL Teen Intensive programs allow students the opportunity to develop their vocal, acting, and dance skills in a variety of classes throughout the week.

 What is the difference between Session 1 and Session 2 of the EXCEL Teen Intensive?

 There are only a couple of minor differences between the two sessions.

-- Difference #1: Session 2 will be the larger of the two Sessions with 5 total groups (2 Acting Majors, 3 Vocal Majors), while Session 1 is the smaller of the two Sessions with 3 total groups (1 Acting Majors, 2 Vocal Majors).
+- Difference #1: Session 2 will be the larger of the two Sessions with five (5) total groups (2 Acting Majors, 3 Vocal Majors), while Session 1 is the smaller of the two Sessions with three (3) total groups (1 Acting Majors, 2 Vocal Majors).
 Each group ranges from 14 to 16 students total.